weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 in Chap.
 9.

-5.5 Theorem Suppose f is continuous on [a, bl, f'(x) exists at some point x € [a, b], g is defined on an interval I which contains the range of f, and g is differentiable at the point f(x).
+5.5 Theorem Suppose f is continuous on [a, bl, f'(x) exists at some point x  \in  [a, b], g is defined on an interval I which contains the range of f, and g is differentiable at the point f(x).
 If

 h(t) =g(f(t)) (a<t<b),